Corporate Governance

 Main ItemsContent

-Number of Members of the Board8 (5 internal, 3 external), including a female Member of the Board
+Number of Directors of the Board8 (5 Inside, 3 Outside), including 2 female Directors of the Board

 (Independent Officers)